 If you can't win, cheat.
 Hell, cheat anyway.
 That's how the saying goes, right?
 Whether you choose to apply that saying to Pokémon Go is up to you.
 Some people prefer to earn their rewards honestly, through hard work and determination.
-If that's you, I commend your for that; stop here and go check out my Pokémon Go tips and tricks instead.
+If that's you, I commend you for that.
+Stop here and go check out my Pokémon Go tips and tricks instead.
 But, if you'd rather get your rewards however possible, here's how people are hacking and cheating their way to the top!

-Warning: Stuff that can and should get your account banned
+Warning: Pokémon Go cheats that can get your account banned

-There are some cheats and hacks that are expressly against the Pokémon Go terms of service (ToS).
+There are some Pokémon Go cheats and hacks that are expressly against Niantic's terms of service (ToS).
 People do them, and they seem to work, which is frustrating, so more people start doing them, and it creates a vicious cycle.
 They can also get you banned.
-Bans sometimes come in waves every month or so, but now they've also been joined by "slashing," which puts a line across illegitimately gained Pokémon and makes them useless in Gym and Raid Battles.
+Bans come in waves every month or so, but now they've also been joined by "slashing," which puts a line across illegitimately gained Pokémon and makes them useless in Gym and Raid Battles.

 Before investing any time in this kind of cheating, consider you might end up losing your account completely.

 Botting: Botting is like spoofing but automated.
-With an army of fake characters and a bunch of scripts, botters travel the PokéScape, collecting as many high-level Pokémon as possible.
+With an army of fake characters and a bunch of scripts, botters travel the PokéScape, collecting as many high level Pokémon as possible.
 It's financed by online maps with ads and donation buttons, and by people who buy accounts online.
-Again, recent changes might make this harder and less useful than it was in the past.
-That includes shadowbans, which are preventing bot accounts (including those used for maps) from seeing anything other than common Pokémon, and slashing out illegitimately obtained Pokémon, so they're useless in battle anyway.
+Again, Niantic is always trying to make this harder and less useful than it was in the past.
+That includes shadow-bans, which are preventing bot accounts (including those used for maps) from seeing anything other than common Pokémon, and slashing out illegitimately obtained Pokémon, so they're useless in battle anyway.

 Shaving/cycling: Those who can't or simply don't want to take over new Gyms will sometimes switch to a second account for another team, knock a teammate's Pokémon off a Gym owned by their own team, and then replace it with their own Pokémon from that team.
-It's cannibalistic and doesn't help grow their own team and creates significant resentment as well.
 Pokémon Go has implemented a cool down timer to help combat this problem by preventing players from taking back a cleared spot for several minutes after the attack has ceased.

 Most online forums are filled up with people complaining about all of these practices and more.
 If you want to be a part of your local community, you can easily find yourself "blacklisted" among them for cheating.
 Even if co-op play isn't your goal, it's still best to avoid these cheats because the next time the banhammer comes, it could come down on anyone engaging in them.

-Sometimes special research, like the current Jirachi-themed A Thousand-Year Slumber, or the previous A Troubling Situation, require you to add friends to proceed.
+Sometimes Special Research, like the Jirachi themed A Thousand-Year Slumber, or Team GO Rocket's A Troubling Situation, require you to add friends to proceed.
 If you don't have a lot of other players around, this can be a challenge.
 Luckily, there's a pretty easy workaround: Just delete and re-add an existing friend.

 - Go to Profile.